jonascaetano/counter/README.md

-# Creation of a simple counter in HTML5, CSS3 and JavaScript.
+# Creation of a simple counter using HTML5, CSS3 and JavaScript

+## counter